gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/registering-and-uploading-a-dataset.md

 After clicking ***Submit*** button a form will appear that lists the steps for uploading your data.
 There are currently two options to complete this task.

 >> **Upload data via AWS Web Console** -
->> If your dataset is not too large (<1-5GB) and you would like to use a GUI to upload your data, you can upload data using the AWS web interface
+>> If your dataset is not too large (<1-5GB) and you would like to use a GUI to upload your data, you can upload data using the AWS web interface.

 >> **Upload data via AWS Command Line Interface (CLI)** -
 >>If your dataset is large (>1-5GB) and/or you would prefer to use the AWS CLI to upload your data steps for this are listed on the form after submitting.